A Season in Hakkari

 A Season in Hakkari (Hakkâri'de Bir Mevsim) is a 1983 Turkish drama film directed by Erden Kıral.
 It was entered into the 33rd Berlin International Film Festival, where it won the Silver Bear - Special Jury Prize.
+The film is set in Pirkanis in rural Hakkâri.

 Plot

 A disciplinary transfer leads a teacher into a remote village somewhere in the mountains.
 There are neither conventional roads nor electricity.
 Although the teacher will only stay for the winter, he puts a lot of effort into educating the local children while he can.